Each month this year, we will be highlighting one member of the CS for All Teachers community.

 I am amazed to see students have those “ah ha” moments when they understand how to use problem-solving to change or fix something in their life.
 To see them apply what we are doing in class with other situations gives me a sense of fulfillment.

 What is your proudest professional accomplishment?

-My proudest professional accomplishment was being able to take one of my ECS (Exploring Computer Science) students, who is an English Language Learner, to present in front of the Board of Education to talk about his experience in my computer science class.
+My proudest professional accomplishment was being able to take one of my ECS students, who is an English language learner, to present in front of the board of education to talk about his experience in my computer science class.
 I was so proud of his courage to stand in front of people who don’t look or talk like him and seemed pretty intimidating and share his story.